zaidzuhaira/prisma-console/README.md

 # Prisma Console

-A Rails-inspired interactive console for Prisma ORM with full CRUD operations support and a friendly command-line interface.
+A Rails-inspired interactive console for Prisma ORM that runs in your project context, similar to the Prisma CLI.

 ## Features

 - Rails-like model access (User.findMany() instead of prisma.user.findMany())
+- Uses your project's Prisma schema and configuration
 - Helper methods like `first()`, `last()`, `where()`
 - Pretty printing with `pp()`
 - Multi-line input support